kilgorjn/redis_poc/README.md

 Expected Parameters/Arguments -- Hostname, Port and Number of Records to Load

 Futures --
+  a.
 Multi Threading
+  b.
 Seperation for Data Generation